zalanwastaken/Door-os/README.md

+# DOOR_OS has now been discontinued.
+Due to beeing me getting bored from this project :|
 # DOOR_OS
 A simple OS/Wrapper made for computer craft to make it easier for new people to start programming.<br>
 Download (Copy paste the installer.lua) into the computer that you want to insall Door OS on and run the file.<br>